|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The University’s Posting and Solicitation Policy states:

 The Royal Roads University Student Association (RRUSA) Constitution does not reference free expression or academic freedom.
-Policies governing student organizations, posters and events are administered by the University.
+Policies governing student organizations, posters and events are administered by the University, and the RRUSA does not have a website independent from the University.
 The RRUSA has not taken political stances on issues not related to its mandate.

-The authors are not aware of cases of the Student Association limiting or restricting campus free speech rights, or discriminating against students or clubs on the basis of their opinion.
+The authors are not aware of cases of the RRUSA limiting or restricting campus free speech rights, or discriminating against students or clubs on the basis of their opinion.